20steps/bricks-deploy/README.markdown

     git deploy init
     ```

-    This generates default deploy callback scripts in the `deploy/` directory.
+    This generates default deploy callback scripts in the `bin/deploy/remote/` directory - edit the callback scripts according to your needs (cp. below)
-    You should check them in git because they are going to be executed on the
-    server during each deploy.

 4. Push the code.

     ```sh
     git push production master
     ```

-3. Login to your server and manually perform necessary one-time administrative operations.
-This might include:
-    * set up the Apache/nginx virtual host for this application;
-    * check your `config/database.yml` and create the production database.

 Everyday deployments